-The college was chartered in 1886 as the State Normal School for Colored Persons as a small normal school to train black teachers.
+The college was chartered in 1886 as the State Normal School for Colored Persons a small normal school to train black teachers.
 About 30 miles east of Louisville and just off Interstate 64 freeway, Kentucky State University was only the second state-supported institution of higher learning in Kentucky.

 Recitation Hall (now Jackson Hall), was built in 1887 in time for the opening in 1887 with three teachers, 55 students, and John H. Jackson as its first president.
 In 1890 the institution became a land-grant college, and the departments of home economics, agriculture, and mechanics were added to the school’s curriculum.

-In the early 1930’s the high school was discontinued, and in 1938 the school was named the Kentucky State College for Negroes.
+In the early 1930s, the high school was discontinued, and in 1938 the school was named the Kentucky State College for Negroes.
 The term “for Negroes” was dropped in 1952.
-Kentucky State College became accredited Kentucky State University in 1972, and in 1973 the first graduate students enrolled in its School of Public Affairs.
+Kentucky State College became accredited by Kentucky State University in 1972, and in 1973 the first graduate students enrolled in its School of Public Affairs.

-This small liberal arts school of 2300 students emphases job placement for students.
+This small liberal arts school of 2300 students emphasizes job placement for students.
 Within the student body, 80% are from Kentucky and consist of equal parts African American and European American students.
 There are 7 dorms and the typical collection of fraternities and sororities.

-Over the past 25 years the University’s enrollment and faculty have more than doubled, and 29 new structures or major building expansions have enhanced the look and feel of the place.
+Over the past 25 years, the University’s enrollment and faculty have more than doubled, and 29 new structures or major building expansions have enhanced the look and feel of the place.
 And there’s a lot to feel on Kentucky State University’s 511-acre campus, which includes a 203-acre Internationally recognized Aquaculture Research Center and farm.